olincollege/video-synth/README.md

 No Changes are needed to run this program.

 ## Usage
+Install all the files found in this github repository.

 In a python environment run the file `video_synth.py`.
 Our program has various options which can be explored at any time by running `video_synth.py -h` or `video_synth.py --help`